PhilipKone/cybersecurityWork/researchPP.md

 To address these evolving challenges, the development of adaptive phishing detection models is essential.
 Such models require comprehensive datasets, advanced feature engineering, and the integration of state-of-the-art machine learning algorithms to enhance detection accuracy and adaptability to emerging threats (Goud & Mathur, 2021; Liu et al., 2021).

+Despite the proliferation of machine learning and AI-based solutions, a persistent challenge in phishing detection research is the reliance on static or outdated datasets.
+Many existing studies use datasets that do not reflect the rapidly evolving tactics of attackers, resulting in models that may perform well in controlled experiments but fail to generalize to real-world scenarios.
+While this research acknowledges the importance of comprehensive and up-to-date datasets, it specifically addresses the need for advanced feature engineering and real-time adaptability to improve detection accuracy and resilience against emerging phishing threats.

 #### 1.2 Problem Statement

 Despite advancements in phishing detection, attackers continuously adapt their tactics, making many existing systems ineffective against new and sophisticated threats.
-Current limitations include over-reliance on static or outdated datasets, insufficient diversity in feature engineering, and a lack of real-time adaptability.
+Current limitations include insufficient diversity in feature engineering and a lack of real-time adaptability.
 As a result, detection systems often suffer from high false positive rates, limited scalability, and poor generalization to novel phishing strategies.
-There is a critical need for a robust, adaptive, and data-driven phishing detection approach that leverages comprehensive datasets, advanced feature engineering (including URL, HTML, and behavioral features), and rigorous validation to achieve high accuracy, low false positive rates, and resilience against evolving phishing techniques.
+There is a critical need for a robust and adaptive phishing detection approach that leverages advanced feature engineering (including URL, HTML, and behavioral features), and rigorous validation to achieve high accuracy, low false positive rates, and resilience against evolving phishing techniques.

-This research seeks to bridge these gaps by systematically integrating state-of-the-art machine learning, diverse and up-to-date datasets, and innovative feature extraction methods to create a scalable and adaptive phishing detection system.
+This research seeks to bridge these gaps by systematically integrating state-of-the-art machine learning and feature engineering methods to create a scalable and adaptive phishing detection system.

 #### 1.3 Objectives

 The objectives of this research are:

-1. **To develop a machine learning-based phishing detection model using diverse datasets and advanced techniques.**
-2. **To design and implement advanced feature engineering methods, including URL, HTML, and behavioral features, and enhance model performance over established baselines.**
+1. **To design and implement advanced feature engineering methods, including URL, HTML, and behavioral features, to enhance model performance over established baselines.**
+2. **To develop a machine learning-based phishing detection model using the engineered features and diverse datasets.**
 3. **To deploy and evaluate the adaptive phishing detection system in a simulated real-time environment, assessing its scalability, adaptability, and response to emerging phishing tactics.**

 #### 1.4 Outline of Methodology

 This methodology ensures the research is actionable, measurable, and directly builds on and extends the state-of-the-art in phishing detection.To achieve these objectives, the research will proceed as follows: